mageddo/dns-proxy-server/docs/content/_index.en.md

 which make it easy to develop in systems where one hostname can solve to different IPs based on the configured environment.

+* Solve hostnames to [docker containers][11]
 * Solve hostnames from local configuration database
-* Solve hostnames from [docker containers][11]
-* Solve hostnames from a list of configured remote DNS servers(as a proxy) if no answer of two above
+* Recursive solving from a list of configured remote DNS servers
-* Solve hostnames using wildcards
+* Solve hostnames using wildcards/regex
-* Graphic interface to Create/List/Update/Delete **A/CNAME** records
+* Graphic interface to Create/List/Update/Delete **A/AAAA/CNAME** records
 * Solve host machine IP using `host.docker` hostname

 Checkout the [full list of features][4] with examples.